 During Black History Month, it's important to look back and remember the African Americans that have contributed to society and culture.
 Whether it was their refusal to give up their seat on the bus, their empowering speeches, or their athletic ability in an all-white sport, there are many icons we have to thank.

 In this activity you and your child will learn about the African Americans that changed history in a fun quiz format.
 They may even want to put a twist on the activity by making up their own quiz, and testing you!
 This will help encourage their critical thinking skills and writing skills as they create, fill out, and grade each quiz.

 What You Do:

-- Start this activity by going over the list at the bottom of this page.
-Talk to your child about each African American's contribution to history.
+- Begin this activity by going over the list at the bottom of this page.
+Talk with your child about each of these important figure's contribution to history.
 Feel free to also research more icons online or at your local library.

 - Ask your child to close her eyes while you quickly write up the quiz.
 Number the left hand side of the paper one through ten, and then put one name next to each number.
 Try to space the names out enough so that the list runs the full length of the paper.

-- On the right hand side of the paper you will then list the letters A through G (or enough letters to correspond with the number of people on the left hand side) and then begin to write what contribution each person gave to history.
-Be sure to mix them up a bit so, that your child will have to test her matching skills.
+- On the right hand side of the paper you will then list the letters A through G (or enough letters to correspond with the number of people on the left hand side) and then begin to write what contribution each person made to history.
+Be sure to mix them up a bit so, that your child will exercise her matching skills.

 - Ask your child to draw a line from a numbered person to a lettered contribution.
 Encourage her to remember as best she can.
 Give her hints if she struggles.